open-rmf/fleet_adapter_mir/docs/mir_actions.md

 It is possible to submit tasks with move off signals that have not been configured in the plugin config.
 However, it is up to the user to ensure that these signal types are valid and compatible with the MiR.

+You may refer to the Examples section below to get a clearer idea of how to customize signal types with plugin config and task descriptions.

 ### Setup

 Users can configure multiple move off signals for their robot fleet in the fleet's plugin config, up to one of each supported signal type.
 If the task description does not provide sufficient information to configure a signal type, the fleet adapter will refer to the plugin config.
 This is suitable for users who only require a single signal type for their tasks.
 If signal types are not configured in the plugin config nor the task description, the robot will not have a move off signal set up, and simply wait for the full duration of the timeout during the action.